|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Support – Establishing Paternity

-Often, paternity or parentage must be established before an order for support can be established.
+Paternity must be established before an order for child support can be established.
+You can establish paternity for your child by:

-Parentage must be established before a father’s name can be placed on a child’s birth record.
-For more information, please view the Power of Two video before signing the Recognition of Parentage form.
+Parentage must be established before a father’s name can be placed on a child’s birth certificate.

 The brochure, Being a Legal Father: parentage information for mothers and fathers (DHS-3159a) outlines and answers questions about establishing paternity for unmarried parents.